ChristianVaughn/elysia-irismq/README.md

 ```

 The plugin will start a BullMQ worker using the provided Redis connection (default host=localhost, port=6379, no user, no password).
-It also decorates the Elysia context with a `queue` function so you can enqueue jobs inside route handlers.
+It also decorates the Elysia context with a `dispatch` function so you can enqueue jobs inside route handlers.

 See `src/example` for a complete usage example.